jaredsburrows/gradle-spoon-plugin/README.md

   // Code coverage flag.
 For Spoon to calculate coverage file your app must have the `WRITE_EXTERNAL_STORAGE` permission. (false by default) codeCoverage = true

-  // Fail if no device is connected. (false by default) failIfNoDeviceConnected = true

   // Toggle sharding. (false by default) shard = true